YasirKhan224/Financial-Data-Analysis-Project-for-Czechoslovakia-Bank/README.md

-Financial Data Analysis For Czechoslovakia Bank
-This project is on the datasets manually created by me over a period of so many weeks which covers 1M records generated on a random basis involving 8 tables.
-A must project to showcase in your resume.
-Just Try It out.

-# Introduction :
+Overview:

-The Czechoslovakia Bank has provided a dataset containing information about its financial activities for the past 5 years.
-The dataset consists of the following tables:
+The Czechoslovakia Bank has shared a comprehensive dataset detailing its financial activities over the past five years.
+This dataset, meticulously compiled over several weeks, encompasses 1 million records across eight distinct tables:

-1. Account: This table contains information about the accounts held by the bank's clients.
-It includes the account ID, the date the account was opened, the associated client ID, and the account type.
+    Account: This table details client accounts with information such as account ID, opening date, client ID, and account type.

-2. Card: This table contains information about the card issued by the bank.
-It includes the card ID, the date the card was issued, and the card type.
+    Card: This table covers card issuance details, including card ID, issue date, and card type.

-3. Client: This table contains information about the bank's clients.
-It includes the client ID, the client's birthdate, gender, and the district where the client lives.
+    Client: This table contains client-specific data, including client ID, birthdate, gender, and district of residence.

-4. Disposition: This table contains information about the relationship between clients and their accounts.
-It includes the disposition ID, the client ID associated with the disposition, and the type of disposition (e.g., owner,authorized person, etc.).
+    Disposition: This table describes the relationship between clients and their accounts, including disposition ID, client ID, and type of relationship (e.g., owner, authorized person).

-5. District: This table contains information about the various districts in Czechoslovakia.
-It includes the district ID, the name of the district, and various demographic and economic indicators for the district.
+    District: This table provides information about various districts in Czechoslovakia, including district ID, name, and demographic and economic indicators.

-6. Loan: This table contains information about the loans issued by the bank.
-It includes the loan ID, the date the loan was issued, the account ID associated with the loan, the amount of the loan.
+    Loan: This table records details of loans issued by the bank, including loan ID, issue date, associated account ID, and loan amount.

-7. Order: This table contains information about the orders issued by the bank's clients.
-It includes the order ID, the account ID associated with the order, the date the order was issued, and a description of the order.
+    Order: This table lists client orders with information such as order ID, associated account ID, issue date, and description.

-8. Transaction: This table contains information about the transactions made by the bank's clients.
-It includes the transaction ID, the account ID associated with the transaction, the transaction date, the type of transaction, and the transaction amount.
+    Transaction: This table documents client transactions, including transaction ID, account ID, transaction date, type, and amount.

-# Ad-hoc Data Analysis :
+Purpose of Analysis:

-The Czechoslovakia Bank wants to analyse its financial data to gain insights and make informed decisions.
-The bank needs to identify trends, patterns, and potential risks in its financial operations.
-They also want to explore the possibility of introducing new financial products or services based on their analysis.
+The Czechoslovakia Bank aims to leverage this data to gain valuable insights and make informed decisions regarding its financial operations.
+The analysis will focus on identifying trends, uncovering patterns, and assessing potential risks.
+Additionally, the bank seeks to explore opportunities for introducing new financial products or services based on the findings.

 The bank has identified the following questions as important for their analysis:
 1. What is the demographic profile of the bank's clients and how does it vary across